mcthulhu/jorkens/README.md

 A binary installer can be downloaded from the releases page.
 The source code is likely to be more current, however, and can be run as described below.

+Don't forget to look at the Wiki, which among other things has tips on sources of dictionary data, as well as a couple of sample Python plugins.

 ## Prequisites (Important) ##

-Jorkens relies on the Stanza NLP library for lemmatization, so it expects to find Python 3.8 and Stanza installed.
-You also need to install the Stanza data for the language you're reading, and the Python script for lemmatization (see below under Lemmatization).
+Jorkens relies on the Stanza NLP library for lemmatization, so it expects to find Python and Stanza installed.
+(Python 3.8 is no longer required; the latest Python should be fine.)
+You also need to install the Stanza data for the language you're reading.
+Jorkens itself will download the Python script for lemmatization (see below under Lemmatization).
 For a few languages, TreeTagger may need to be installed instead of Stanza.

-As noted above, you should install Calibre for ebook format conversion (if needed - if you are only reading epubs, this is not necessary).
+As noted above, you should install Calibre for ebook format conversion (if needed - if you are only reading existing epubs, this is not necessary).

 ## Screen Shots (single and parallel books) ##